 An Unusual Perspective and Strategy on Wordle

-This post was written to commemorate the 100-day anniversary of my playing the game.
+This post was written to commemorate the 100th anniversary of my playing the game.
 For full disclosure, I do not play every day especially when the schedule gets tough.
-My record is not too shabby however, as I win in three or less tries 50% of the time.
-It has continued to improve perhaps due to familiarization over time.
+My record is not too shabby however, as I guess the answer in three or less tries 50% of the time.
+It has continued to improve perhaps due to pattern recognition over time.

 If you are looking for tips and tricks, there are already many thorough guides on the Internet.
 If you like simplicity, here is mine: